How to troubleshoot a faulty pond or aquarium airpump

 Turn the taps or controllers to see if the amount of air increases or decreases.
 Inline taps and valves can be removed altogether if you want maximum, unrestricted airflow.

-More commonly fitted to aquarium airpumps, Non-return valves prevent water back syphoning in the event of a power cut.
+More commonly fitted to aquarium airpumps, Non-return valves (also called a check valve,) prevent water back syphoning in the event of a power cut.
 If water travels down the airline from the aquarium up above, the pump may be irreparably damaged and it may even cause a flood in your living room.

 Non-return valves do place a large restriction on the amount of air that a pump delivers, and if fitted the wrong way they block airflow entirely.